437 further coronavirus cases and two more deaths recorded in Doncaster

-The number of coronavirus cases in Doncaster increased by 257 in the last 24 hours, official figures show – and two more deaths were recorded.
+The number of coronavirus cases in Doncaster increased by 437 over the weekend, official figures show – and two more deaths were recorded.

-There were also two more coronavirus deaths recorded in the latest 24-hour period in Doncaster.
+There were also two more coronavirus deaths recorded over the weekend in Doncaster.

-It means there have been five deaths in the past week, which is an increase on three the previous week.
+It means there have been three deaths in the past week, which is a decrease on six the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Doncaster.